Summer Camp Jobs and Ranch Work

 Hidden Villa is a nonprofit educational organization that uses its organic farm, wilderness, and community to teach and provide opportunities to learn about the environment and social justice.

 Be part of a positive, creative, and inclusive camp staff that works together to welcome campers from all backgrounds to be themselves, develop self-confidence, experience a sense of belonging, and make friends in this beautiful setting.
-With positions including Residential Counselors, Program Heads, Backpacking Trip Leaders, Farm & Garden staff, Activity Specialists, and Lifeguards, there are over 25 summer job opportunities available in 2024.
+With positions including Residential Counselors, Program Heads, Backpacking Trip Leaders, Farm & Garden staff, Activity Specialists, and Lifeguards, there are over 25 summer job opportunities available in 2026.
 Compensation starts at $600/week with increases depending on position and certifications, plus housing and meals.
 Applicants must be at least 18 years of age, have a high school diploma (or equivalent), a love for working with youth, a fun-loving spirit, energetic, flexible, mature, and team oriented.
-A commitment from June 3rd to August 4th, 2024 is required (leadership positions start a week earlier).
+A commitment from June 1st to August 1st, 2026 is required (leadership positions begin on May 26th).
 Apply online or email camp@hiddenvilla.org for more info.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos View Vimeo Page